Transistor Amplifier03/30/2020 at 08:04 • 0 comments

 Step 2: Simulations

-You can see that the transistor still saturates.
-The minimum input signal is 1 V.
+You can see that the output transistor (Q3a and Q3b pair) is still saturated even when the input signal is only 1 V. Thus the minimum input signal is 1 V.